 What are total food costs?

-Total food costs are all amounts you pay for ingredients in a given period.
+Total food costs represent every euro you spend on ingredients during a specific timeframe.
 This includes:

 - Meat, fish and vegetarian proteins